cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

+-   out_of_sync: If false, this sample is a normal and full sample.
+If true, it is an out-of-sync sample that is partially filled, and some of the other value may have a slightly different meaning than for a normal sample.
--   tick_id: The current tick of the trial.
+-   tick_id: The tick the data relates to.
--   timestamp: The time at the beginning of the tick.
+-   timestamp: The time the data was received.
+For a full sample, this is the time the observation set was received by the Orchestrator.
 -   state: The state of the trial at the end of the tick.
+For out-of-sync samples, the state is undefined.
 -   special_events: Events not visible from the rest of the data may appear in here.
+Out-of-sync samples will usually have an explanation of data in the special events list.
 -   observations: Observations from the environment.
+Out-of-sync samples may not have observations.
 -   actions: Actions from all actors.
 This list has the same length and order as the list of actors provided in `trial_params`.
+This list may be empty for out-of-sync samples.
 -   rewards: List of rewards sent to actors.
 -   messages: List of user data sent to actors or the environment.
 -   default_actors: List of actors (index of actors) that were not available but had a default action.
 Actors in this list have invalid data in the `actions` list.
 -   unavailable_actors: List of actors (index of actors) that were not available and did not have a default action.
 Actors in this list have invalid data in the `actions` list.
 -   trial_params: Trial parameters used for a trial.
 This is sent on start of a trial, as the first message in the `RunTrialDatalog` stream.
 -   sample: A data sample to be logged.
+It can be an out-of-sync sample which contains only partial data.

 ### `LogExporterSampleReply`